 Financial Aid Refunds

-Financial aid, with the exception of work-study, will be applied directly to the student’s tuition and fee bill, and any funds exceeding the bill will be refunded to the student’s bank account by direct deposit approximately three days before classes begin.
+Financial aid, with the exception of work-study, will be applied directly to the your tuition and fee bill, and any funds exceeding the bill will be refunded to your bank account by direct deposit approximately three days before classes begin.

 Note: These dates are tentative and subject to change.
 Visit the Bursar’s website for the most up-to-date information.
 No refunds processed on June 30.

-In addition to financial aid, students have the option of student employment to help finance their education.
+In addition to financial aid, you can find a student job to help offset the costs of college.
 Visit the Student Employment website to learn more about finding a job, employment procedures, pay ranges, and off-campus employment opportunities.

 Nondegree students typically are not eligible for financial aid.
 However, if you are taking preparatory courses for a graduate program, federal loans may be available on a limited basis.
-For more information, you may speak to a Financial Aid counselor by attending their drop-in hours (M-F 8:00 AM - 4:30 PM) at their offices in the Regent Building or by calling their office at 303-492-5091.
+For more information, you may speak to a Financial Aid counselor by attending their drop-in hours (M-F 8:00 AM - 4:30 PM) in Regent 175 or by asking them a question.

 Additionally, nondegree students can apply for the Summer Session Nondegree Scholarship through Continuing Education.